elte-nlp/elte-nlp-course/lecture_source/nlp_11-transformers.md

 :::: column

-The encoder consists of $N$ identical layers with MHA and FFN modules, plus residuals.
+The encoder consists of $N$ identical layers with self-attention and element-wise FFN modules, plus residuals.
 The encoded sequence (context) is the output of the last encoder layer.
-Each MHA is bidirectional.
+Each self-attention is bidirectional.

 ::::